rbisdorff/Digraph3/docSphinx/tutorial.rst

      Exporting to roy66V1.dot
      dot -Grankdir=BT -Tpng roy66.dot -o roy66.png

-Following now a seminar presentation in 2005 at the LAMSADE, where the author promoted this usage of the outranking kernels as suitable candidates for delivering choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.
+Following now a seminar presentation in 2005 at the LAMSADE, where the author promoted this usage of the strict outranking kernels as suitable candidates for delivering choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.

 .. figure:: bouyssou2005.png
    :name: bouyssou2005